BIOP/abba-documentation/docs/source/tutorial/4_qupath_analysis.md

 # Image analysis in QuPath

+## Give a try to BraiAn

+BraiAn is a worflow that has been designed to easily process whole brain datasets aligned with ABBA.

+You can get its documentation here: https://silvalab.codeberg.page/BraiAn/

 ## Exporting ABBA registration results
 When a registration is done in ABBA, and if the slices have been opened from a QuPath project, it is possible to re-export the registration results into the original QuPath project.